Prince Alexey Lvov

+Career

 Lvov began his career as a deputy governor of Nizhny Novgorod (1610), Rylsk (1615), and Astrakhan (1618–20).
-In 1621 he was sent to the court of Danish king Christian IV with a Tsar's proposition to marry one of Christian's nieces, the Schleswig-Holsteinian princesses, but the mission failed completely.
-After his return, he was made a deputy chief of Pomestny Prikaz.
+In 1621, he was sent to the court of Danish king Christian IV with the tsar's proposition to marry one of Christian's nieces, the Schleswig-Holsteinian princesses, but the mission failed completely.
+After his return, he was made a deputy chief of the domestic department (Pomestny prikaz).

 In 1634, Lvov was one of two heads of Russian delegation in Russo-Polish negotiations which resulted in signing the Treaty of Polyanovka.
-After this success he was sent to Poland in 1635 as a head of an embassy to witness Władysław IV Vasa's oath of "eternal peace".
-In 1644 he once again went to Poland as Ambassador Plenipotentiary.
+After this success, he was sent to Poland in 1635 as a head of an embassy to witness Władysław IV Vasa's oath of "eternal peace".
+In 1644, he once again went to Poland as Ambassador Plenipotentiary.

 In 1644, Lvov and Boris Morozov became main opponents of Tsar Mikhail's plan to marry his daughter Irina to Dutch prince Valdemar Christian (they feared this marriage would generate an independent center of power).
-Finally, in 1645 they have managed to ruin it after a lot of intrigue.
+Finally, in 1645, they have managed to ruin it after a lot of intrigue.